Note

 Detect HFOs¶

-All detectors inherit from the base class mne_hfo.base.Detector
+All detectors inherit from the base class mne_hfo.base.Detector,

-which inherits from the sklearn.base.BaseEstimator
+which inherits from the sklearn.base.BaseEstimator class.

 To run any estimator, one instantiates it along with the hyper-parameters,

-function.
+and then calls the fit function.
 Afterwards, detected HFOs are available

 in the various data structures.
 The recommended usage is the DataFrame, which

-is accessible via the mne_hfo.base.Detector.hfo_df
+is accessible via the mne_hfo.base.Detector.hfo_df property.

 kwargs = {